Last Updated: 17th April 2025 by Martha Lott

-Public displays of affection in Dubai aren’t illegal, but there are laws surrounding this behaviour that could see you face a warning, fine or even legal action if you disrespect the tradition.
+Things like a quick hug or holding hands in Dubai aren’t illegal, but there are laws surrounding this behaviour that could see you face a warning, fine or even legal action if you disrespect the tradition.

-2. Women’s Rights
+2. Women’s Rights in Dubai

 It’s important to be aware that women’s rights in Dubai are different to the UK and Western law.
 As the UAE is a Muslim country, women’s rights in Dubai follow Islamic law.

 There has been progress made in recent years to improve gender equality and women’s rights in Dubai.
-In 2024, women in Dubai can drive, travel, own property, vote, work and study.
-However, some of these require approval from a guardian, which is usually a woman’s father or husband.
+In 2025 in Dubai, women in have the legal right to:

-3. Alcohol Rules
+3. Dubai Alcohol Rules

 Another cultural difference between Dubai and the UK is the strict rules regarding alcohol consumption.
 As Dubai is a Muslim country, alcohol is forbidden in the religion.